Recommendations for veterinarians

 Note: The scientific name of this novel coronavirus is severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
 In people, the disease caused by the virus is called Coronavirus Disease 2019, or COVID-19.
 In the context of animal health, the disease is referred to as SARS-CoV-2.

-The virus that causes COVID-19 spreads mainly from person to person through respiratory droplets from coughing, sneezing, and talking.
+The virus that causes COVID-19 spreads mainly from person to person through respiratory droplets and particles.
 Currently, there is no evidence that pets play a significant role in spreading the virus that causes COVID-19.
 Further studies are needed to understand if and how different animals could be affected by the virus, and the role animals may play in the spread of COVID-19.

-Below is a summary of our guidance.
-For the full guidance document, please email Beth Lipton, Public Health Veterinarian, at Beth.Lipton@kingcounty.gov.
+For additional questions, please email Beth Lipton, Public Health Veterinarian, at Beth.Lipton@kingcounty.gov.

 General considerations for veterinary facilities

 Pet owners who have COVID-19-like symptoms or is a suspected or confirmed case should not visit the veterinary facility and instead ask a family member or friend from outside the household to bring the animal to the veterinary facility.
-If a pet owner is suspected or confirmed to have COVID-19 and must bring their pet to the clinic, actions must be taken that maintain physical distance and prevent the owner from having to enter the facility.
-Specific CDC recommendations for situations in which an ill pet owner must enter the facility or a house call veterinarian is needed are available.
+If a pet owner is suspected or confirmed to have COVID-19 and must bring their pet to the clinic, actions should be taken that maintain physical distance and prevent the owner from having to enter the facility.

 Pets infected with SARS-CoV-2 and testing for SARS-CoV-2